 What is an assignment upload link?

 A Learning Space assignment is an electronic submission method that is used for individuals to submit digital copies of their work.
-Assignment Upload areas on Learning Space can be identified by the paper-in-hand icon.
+Assignment upload areas on Learning Space can be identified by the paper and pointing arrow icon.

 File requirements / limitations

-Other submissions: it is likely the limit will be 1GB and any type of file will be accepted.
+It is likely the limit will be 1GB and any type of file will be accepted.
 However, you should make your file as small as possible before submitting or else it may prove impossible to upload from home.
-Well before your submission deadline you should learn how to compress the type of files your course requires, be that audio, video or photographs.
+Well before your submission deadline you should learn how to compress the type of files your course requires, be that audio, video, photographs etc.

-Folders: you cannot submit folders of files.
-But you can submit a zipped folder that includes any number of folders and files.
+You cannot submit folders of files...but you can submit a zipped folder that includes any number of folders and files.
 Learn how to create a zip folder well before your submission deadline.
 When you have created your zipped folder, before you upload, get someone to check that everything you wanted to be included has been included - you could pass a copy of the zipped folder to them and ask them to expand its contents.